martian1431/RUHungry/README.md

 #### Future Goals/Improvements ✈️:

-I would like to nake this into a web app, that offers more customisation for users.
+I would like to make this into a web app, that offers more customisation for users.
 I would like to also add features that allow for ranking of the dishes and for dishes to be removed if they were not
 liked by the user.